dsccommunity/SqlServerDsc/README.md

 ## Requirements

-The minimum Windows Management Framework (PowerShell) version required is 4.0, which ships in Windows 8.1 or Windows Server 2012 R2 (or higher versions).
-But Windows Management Framework (PowerShell) 4.0 can also be installed on Windows Server 2008 R2.
-The preferred Windows Management Framework (PowerShell) version is 5.0 or higher, which ships with Windows 10 or Windows Server 2016, but can also be installed on Windows 7 SP1, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2.
+The minimum Windows Management Framework (PowerShell) version required is 5.0 or higher, which ships with Windows 10 or Windows Server 2016, but can also be installed on Windows 7 SP1, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2.

 ## Examples